Optimal Lipschitz Maps on One-holed Tori and the Thurston Metric Theory of Teichmueller Space: Partial stretch maps on ideal Saccheri quadrilaterals and one-holed tori

 \textbf{When $\lambda$ is irrational.} This corresponds to case~$(3)$ of Lemma~\ref{thm:chainrecurrent}.
-The irrational lamination $\lambda=\mu$ is fixed under the hyperelliptic involution on $S$ because it is the limit of simple closed geodesics, which we know are fixed under the hyperelliptic involution $\iota$ on $S$.
-There are precisely two (simple) orthogeodesic rays $\sigma_1,\sigma_2$ on the convex core of $S$ which spiral toward $\mu$, and the set $\sigma_1\cup\sigma_2$ is therefore also fixed by $\iota$ --- in fact, $\iota$ permutes $\sigma_1$ and $\sigma_2$.
-Cutting the convex core of $S$ along $\mu$, $\sigma_1$ and $\sigma_2$ produces two ideal Saccheri quadrilaterals $Q_1,Q_2$.
-In particular, due to the $\iota$-invariance of $\sigma_1\cup\sigma_2$, the involution $\iota$ define an isometry between these two Saccheri quadrilaterals.
-This in turn means that the extended ideal Saccheri quadrilaterals $\widehat{Q}_i$, obtained by cutting $S-\mu$ along the bi-infinite geodesics extending $\sigma_1$ and $\sigma_2$, are isometric via $\iota$.
-Hence, the endpoints of the partial horocyclic foliations (see Figure~\ref{fig:horocyclic}) on $\widehat{Q}_1$ and $\widehat{Q}_2$ completely match up on the crowned hyperbolic surface $S-\mu$ (see Figure~\ref{fig:crown}).
-The upshot is that the $k$-expansion maps on $\widehat{Q}_i$ glue together to give a $k$-expansion map on $S-\mu$ with Lipschitz constant $k$.
+The irrational lamination $\lambda$ is fixed under the hyperelliptic involution $\iota$ on $S$ since it is the limit of simple closed geodesics --- which are fixed under $\iota$ (Remark~\ref{rem:invariant}).
+There are precisely two (simple) orthogeodesic rays $\sigma_1,\sigma_2$ on the convex core of $S$ which launch from the boundary of the convex core of $S$ and spiral toward $\lambda$, and the set $\sigma_1\cup\sigma_2$ is therefore also fixed by $\iota$.
+Since $\iota$ acts non-trivially on the boundary of the convex core of $S$, the end-points of $\sigma_1$ and $\sigma_2$ must be permuted under $\iota$ and hence $\iota$ permutes $\sigma_1$ and $\sigma_2$.
+Cutting the convex core of $S$ along $\lambda$, $\sigma_1$ and $\sigma_2$ produces two ideal Saccheri quadrilaterals $Q_1,Q_2$.
+In particular, due to the $\iota$-invariance of $\sigma_1\cup\sigma_2$, the involution $\iota$ defines an isometry between these two ideal Saccheri quadrilaterals.
+This in turn means that the extended ideal Saccheri quadrilaterals $\widehat{Q}_i$, obtained by cutting $S-\lambda$ along the bi-infinite geodesics extending $\sigma_1$ and $\sigma_2$, are isometric via $\iota$.
+We consider the partial horocyclic foliation on the crowned hyperbolic surface $S-\lambda$ gotten by gluing the horocyclic partial foliations of the two completed Saccheri ideal quadrilaterals (see Figure~\ref{fig:horocyclic}).
+The $k$-expansion map of these quadrilaterals that use these partial foliations as in Figure \ref{fig:Saccheri-stretch} can be glued together to give a $k$-expansion map on $S-\lambda$ with Lipschitz constant $k$.

+We appeal now to Thurston's construction in \cite[Proposition~4.1]{Thurston1986}.
+To begin with, given any hyperbolic structure in the neighborhood of a geodesic lamination $\mu$ on a general hyperbolic surface, we obtain a measured foliation transverse to $\mu$ as well as additional data in a horocyclic neighborhood of each cusp of the surface.
+Thurston presents this data in the form of a function that he dubbed a \emph{sharpness function}.
+His \cite[Proposition~4.1]{Thurston1986} then reverses this procedure to recover a hyperbolic structure.
+We now make use of this reverse procedure, but first note that there are no cusps on $S$, and hence we need not touch upon the notion of sharpness functions.